jeffrey-s-foster/exam-mailer/README.md

 Things to change:

-* app/mailers/send_exam_mailer.rb
+* app/config/initializers
   - Change ADDR to your address and SUBJECT to the right subject.
+  - Change attachment_name as appropriate
-  - Probably add an attachment as well
+  - Change attachment_path as appropriate